Terex (TEX) Q3 2017 Results - Earnings Call Transcript

 Steven Michael Fisher - UBS Securities LLC

 Just a follow-up on the cash flow.
 Last quarter, you talked about $50 million to $100 million working capital build ahead of 2018.
 Is that still about the same level that you're planning for?
 And how much cash flow tailwind do you get next year from the absence of restructuring for the full year?
-I know, you said, $79 million to-date, is that going to be $100-plus million?
+I know you said $79 million to-date.
+Is that going to be $100-plus million?

-And is there a general target of cash flow conversion that we should keep in mind as you normalize operations over the next year or so?
+And then is there a general target of cash flow conversion that we should keep in mind as you normalize operations over the next year or so?

 John D. Sheehan - Terex Corp.

 Yeah.
-Thanks for the question and the focus on cash because it is a primary focus of this leadership team.
+Thanks for the question and the focus on cash, because it is a primary focus of this leadership team.
 As it relates to the working capital build, inventory build, I do think that something in the $50 million to $100 million range is a reasonable number to think about.
-As you think about 2018, well, we're not providing guidance with respect to operations or cash flow for 2018.
-As I said in my previous comments, we did have – we have had to-date in 2017 $79 million of restructuring and transformation costs, as well as $40 million of costs associated with the capital recapitalization that we did back in the first quarter.
+As you think about 2018, while we're not providing guidance with respect to operations or cash flow for 2018, as I said in my previous comments, we did have – we have had to-date in 2017 $79 million of restructuring and transformation costs, as well as $40 million of costs associated with the capital recapitalization that we did back in the first quarter.

 We don't have any plan for repeating a capital recapitalization in 2018, so that – certainly that will not repeat.
 And I would say that the restructuring and transformation costs will be lower in 2018 than they were in 2017.
-So, hopefully that's a few data points that can help you with respect to your thinking about your models.
+So hopefully that's a few data points that can help you with respect to your thinking about your models.

 Steven Michael Fisher - UBS Securities LLC

 That's helpful.
-And then just wondering how you're thinking about the need and the motivation to take market share as your markets recover here.
+And then just wondering how you're thinking about the need and the motivation to take market share as your markets recover here?
 Just wondering how focused you are on share versus maximizing the profitability of the volume that you do achieve, and I guess I'd ask that for both the AWPs and Cranes?

 John L. Garrison, Jr. - Terex Corp.

 Yeah.
 Thank you.
-So, it's part of our Execute to Win priorities.
-One of the areas that we've invested heavily in is around Commercial Excellence, which helps drive our account management, pricing waterfall, visibility into the marketplaces.
-So, we're spending a lot of time and effort to continue to improve the up-front side of our business.
+So it is part of our Execute to Win priorities.
+One of the areas that we've invested heavily in is around commercial excellence, which helps drive our account management, pricing waterfall, visibility into the marketplaces.
+So we're spending a lot of time and effort to continue to improve the up-front side of our business.

 In terms of markets we're in, competitive markets, there's no doubt about that.
-The way to win in competitive markets is to provide customers with a solution that meets their or exceed their needs.
+The way to win in competitive markets is to provide customers with a solution that meets their or exceeds their needs.
 And if you heard in my opening comments and highlighted across all three of the business segments, a critical element of Executive to Win is product and product development.
-And so, ultimately what drives market share is having competitive products in the marketplace that neither exceeds the needs of the customer.
-And so, that's what we're focused on.
+And so ultimately what drives market share is having competitive products in the marketplace that meet or exceed the needs of the customer.
+And so that's what we're focused on.

-Do we monitor as any OEM does, market share?
+Do we monitor, as any OEM does, market share?
 Yes, we do.
 Is it an indicator of our ability to meet the needs of customers?
 Yes, it is.
-And so, it's something that we are focused on.
-But again, the real focus is bringing products and services to marketplace that are competitive that allow you to provide a solution to the customer and for us to get a return on the invested capital that we've made in the business.
+And so it's something that we are focused on.
+But again, the real focus is bringing products and services to the marketplace that are competitive that allow you to provide a solution to the customer and for us to get a return on the invested capital that we've made in the business.

-So, it is a focus, but innovation helps drive that.
-And as you saw in my opening comment, we brought the innovative new products that are driving productivity across the three business segments.
-And we think that's the best way to meet the needs of the customer and that will ultimately lead to competitive market share position.
+So it is a focus, but innovation helps drive that.
+And as you saw in my opening comment, we've brought the innovative new products that are driving productivity across the three business segments.
+And we think that's the best way to meet the needs of the customer and that will ultimately lead to a competitive market share position.

 Steven Michael Fisher - UBS Securities LLC